Accessibility and Assistive Technology

 Information regarding New Hampshire Accessible Educational Materials (NHAEM), American Printing House for the Blind (APH), sign language interpreters and assistive technology.

-The Mission of NHAEM is to procure, maintain and distribute books, educational tools and materials for students who are visually impaired, and print disabled who require alternate formats.
+The Mission of NHAEM is to procure, maintain and distribute books, educational tools and materials for students who are blind or visually impaired who require alternate formats to access print materials.
 New Hampshire has adopted the federal definition of timely manner as the following:

-The State Educational Agency will ensure that all public agencies take all reasonable steps to provide educational materials in accessible formats to children with disabilities who need those educational materials at the same time as other children receive educational materials.
+To ensure that children with disabilities, who need instructional materials in accessible formats, are provided those materials in a timely manner; the State Educational Agency must ensure that all public agencies take all reasonable steps to provide instructional materials in accessible formats to children with disabilities who need those instructional materials at the same time as other children receive instructional materials.

 The New Hampshire Accessible Educational Materials (NHAEM) Online Inventory System has been developed to allow individuals order American Printing House for the Blind (APH) educational materials and products purchased through the Federal Quota Program for the New Hampshire Blind and visually impaired students eligible under the Federal Act to Promote the Education of the Blind.